 Adjusting the cut score for difficulty ensures all candidates who receive a passing score have demonstrated the same level of competency, which is a necessary step in guaranteeing licensing boards that you are able to protect the public’s health, safety, and welfare.

-How will NCARB determine how to adjust the cut score?
+How did NCARB determine how to adjust the cut score?

-Psychometricians will conduct an equating exercise comparing the operational forms being launched as part of the online proctoring option to the forms of ARE 5.0 that have been used previously.
+Psychometricians conducted an equating exercise comparing the operational forms being launched as part of the online proctoring option to the forms of ARE 5.0 that have been used previously.
 Because the item bank is made up of questions used prior to December 14, the scored items being used on the new forms have reliable statistical data points from past test administrations.
-This will allow NCARB to properly measure and compare new performance to previous.
+This allowed NCARB to properly measure and compare new performance to previous.

-A general equating will be done to accommodate for the overall decrease in the possible number of potential points on each form.
-Since the number of items (and thus points) is going down, the cut score is going to decrease for each division.
-In addition, further item analysis will be conducted to determine how individual items are performing in the new delivery.
-If candidates’ performance consistently indicates that items are more difficult in the new format, the cut score may be lowered.
-And vice versa—if candidates performance indicates that items are less difficult in the new format, the cut score may be raised.
-The final equated cut score calculation for each division will consider the various changes occurring as part of the online proctoring option.
+A general equating was done to accommodate for the overall decrease in the possible number of potential points on each form.
+Since the number of items (and thus points) went down, the cut score also decreased for each division.
+In addition, further item analysis was conducted to determine how individual items are performing in the new delivery.
+The final equated cut score calculation for each division considered the various changes occurring as part of the online proctoring option.

-To set the cut score, NCARB will use data from approximately 400 test administrations per division.
-Volunteer architects will review the psychometric analysis and exam performance of candidates and recommend a cut score for each division.
-The cut scores will then be reaffirmed by our psychometricians and approved by the NCARB Board of Directors before they’re implemented.
+To set the cut score, NCARB used data from approximately 400 test administrations per division.
+Volunteer architects reviewed the psychometric analysis and exam performance of candidates and recommend a cut score for each division.
+The cut scores was then be reaffirmed by our psychometricians and approved by the NCARB Board of Directors before they were implemented.